nomadgate/behind-the-scenes/content/17-01-2019/index.md

 I also changed `<footer>` into `<footer className="site-footer">` in `layout.js` to verify that that part of the CSS worked as well.

-Finally I also changed the background color of the Header component to black in `header.js`.
+Finally I also changed the background color of the Header component to black in `header.js`, and added more appropriate `siteMetadata` in `gatsby-config.js`

 At this point the homepage of my new Gatsby site had morphed into this: